padrinobook/padrinobook/02-job-vacancy-application.md

 Let's see what is going on with the `<%= yield %>` line.
 At first you may ask what does the `<>` symbols mean.
 They are indicators that you want to execute Ruby code to fetch data that is put into the themplate.
-Here, the `yield` command will put the content of th called page, like *about.erb* or *contact.erb*,  into the template.
+Here, the `yield` command will put the content of the called page, like *about.erb* or *contact.erb*,  into the template.

 ### CSS design using Twitter bootstrap